knightedcodemonkey/duel/README.md

 ### Module transforms

 TypeScript will throw compiler errors when using `import.meta` globals while targeting a CommonJS dual build, but _will not_ throw compiler errors when the inverse is true, i.e. using CommonJS globals (`__filename`, `__dirname`, etc.) while targeting an ES module dual build.
-There is an [open issue](https://github.com/microsoft/TypeScript/issues/58658) regarding this unexpected behavior.
-You can use the `--modules` option to have the [differences between ES modules and CommonJS](https://nodejs.org/api/esm.html#differences-between-es-modules-and-commonjs) transformed by `duel` prior to running compilation with `tsc` so that there are no compilation or runtime errors.
+There is an [open issue](https://github.com/microsoft/TypeScript/issues/58658) regarding this asymmetry.
+Use the `--modules` option to have the [ESM vs CJS differences](https://nodejs.org/api/esm.html#differences-between-es-modules-and-commonjs) transformed by `duel` prior to running `tsc` so you avoid compilation or runtime errors.

+By default, `--modules` only lowers module globals (`transformSyntax: "globals-only"`).
+Add `--transform-syntax` (or `-s`) alongside `--modules` to opt into full syntax lowering via [`@knighted/module`](https://github.com/knightedcodemonkey/module) for edge cases that need deeper rewrites. `--transform-syntax` automatically enables `--modules`, and you can also use `--mode full` as shorthand.

 `duel` infers the primary vs dual build orientation from your `package.json` `type`:

 - `"type": "module"` → primary ESM, dual CJS
 - `"type": "commonjs"` → primary CJS, dual ESM

 The `--dirs` flag nests outputs under `outDir/esm` and `outDir/cjs` accordingly.

-Note, there is a slight performance penalty since your project needs to be copied first to run the transforms before compiling with `tsc`.
+There is a small performance cost because sources are copied to run the transform before `tsc`.

 ```json
 "scripts": {